South Korean Shares Plunge Near 2-Month Low

 1 min. read

-The benchmark KOSPI fell more than 2% to around 5,140 on Tuesday, sliding for a fourth straight session, amid escalating Middle East tensions.
+The benchmark KOSPI fell 4.26% to close at 5,052 on Tuesday, sliding for a fourth straight session to its lowest level in nearly two months, amid escalating Middle East tensions.

 US President Donald Trump threatened to strike Iran’s oil wells and key export infrastructure if a deal is not reached soon, while ongoing disruptions to shipping through the Strait of Hormuz heightened concerns over global energy supply.

-Crude prices pushed past $100 per barrel, raising concerns over inflation and growth in South Korea’s energy-dependent economy.
+Crude prices pushed past $100 per barrel, raising concerns about inflation and growth in South Korea’s energy-dependent economy.

-This rattled global risk appetite, triggering heavy foreign selling and sending the Korean won to a 17-year low, further pressuring local assets, and leaving the KOSPI down about 15% for the month.
+This rattled global risk appetite, triggering heavy foreign selling and sending the Korean won to a 17-year low, further pressuring local assets and leaving the KOSPI about 15% lower for the month.